DennisFaucher/FillerWordsShock/README.md

 ### On to IBM Watson Speech to Text

 Next step, IBM Watson.
 I have never used any IBM Watson services before but have heard good things.
 Also, I do not have a billable account with IBM Watson as I do with AWS, Azure, and GCP.
 Thankfully, IBM Watson Speech to Text does not require a billing account for < 500 minutes of audio trnascribed per month.

+#### Create an IBM Account

+If you don't already have one, create an account on ibm.com and head to this speech to text tutorial page: https://cloud.ibm.com/apidocs/speech-to-text

+#### Get the Plumbing Tested with Curl

+Curl is the easiest way to test that you have a working personalized IBM speech to text API key and service URL.
+To create your API and service URL, create a peech to text service on this page: https://cloud.ibm.com/catalog.

+You can find your API key and your service URL on this page: